By Hazel Appaqaq | 25 minute read

 TCM’s parallel recommendation to eat protein in small amounts – roughly 10-15 percent of the total diet, reflects the traditional assertion that although it is important, too much protein becomes a burden to the Kidneys.
 In Healing With Whole Foods, Paul Pitchford lists excessive protein consumption as one of the most common ways that modern people damage the Kidneys.
 Fortunately for people with a “meat tooth”, curbing excess is more easily done than strengthening deficiency, as would be the remedy for reversing malnourishment.
 Excess is typically treated by cutting out the offending behaviours and introducing a period of cleansing into the diet and lifestyle.
 Deficient conditions, on the other hand, usually require a slow and steady reinforcement, which necessitates consistent efforts and ample rest.
 Rebuilding the adrenals from deficiency is no exception, because depending on the state of depletion, and the degree to which someone immerses themselves in a restorative way of life, the process can easily take years.
 Typically, a minimum of seven years of sincere efforts yields significant adrenal recovery.
 Therefore, it is far preferable to take steps immediately towards reversing a pattern of overexertion, than it would be to pull oneself out of the quagmires of fatigue.
 This is even more important for women to heed, because during the reproductive phase of a woman’s life, the ovaries are responsible for maintaining a number of hormonal roles that are vital to her overall health.
 At menopause, when the ovaries shut down, these roles are shifted to… you guessed it, the adrenals.
 So if a woman’s adrenals are already in a state of exhaustion from having their life force squandered, it’s more likely that the transition to menopause will be a difficult one.
 It’s never too soon to start investing in adrenal vitality.

-From the outside, modern day parenting in the nuclear family sounds like one of the most efficient ways to drive the adrenals up the wall, and the Kidneys into the ground.
+From the outside, modern day parenting in the nuclear family sounds like one of the most efficient ways of driving the adrenals up the wall, and the Kidneys into the ground.
 But parents of young children know the importance of maintaining a regular sleep cycle, so why is it that as adults, we tend to skimp on our own sleep hygiene?
 In addition to throwing our own bedtime out the window, quality sleep is undermined by the habit of collapsing into bed without a period of conscious relaxation.
-When we feel run down by stress, or we are run ragged by a work schedule or family life that demands our every waking minute, it truly is a blessing to be able to fall asleep at the drop of a hat, or take any number of extra winks during the day.
-But what the body truly needs to renew and regain its composure, is a slow descent into unconsciousness, and to surrender the level of mind that is in charge of making things happen, and shift into the mode that is capable of being in the fully present, receiving end of life.
-Even if we live alone, it can feel like our inner child is in full resistance to being torn away from our screens, or our favourite nighttime diversions.
+When we feel run down by stress, or we are run ragged by a work schedule or family life that demands our every waking minute, it truly is a blessing to be able to fall asleep at the drop of a hat.
+But what the body truly needs to renew and regain its composure, is a slow descent into unconsciousness.
+This entails surrendering the level of mind that is in charge of making things happen, and shifting into the mode that is capable of being fully present, and on the receiving end of life.
+By the time 9:00 o’clock rolls around, it can feel like our inner child is in full resistance to being torn away from our screens, or our favourite nighttime diversions.
 But being entertained or mentally fascinated by something, and especially being entranced by the blue light of a screen, keeps our brains in the beta range frequencies, which have a stimulating effect, and prevent us from relaxing.
 Living by the adrenal health program eventually makes plain the paradoxical truth of how our bodies are both highly strong and resilient, and highly sensitive and delicate, at the same time.
-They have very specific needs and preferences, yet have evolved to weather such drastically different circumstances, and will do so for a lifetime, if required.
-But the path to Kidney-adrenal recovery might feel less like an extensive set of restrictions, and more like a practice of empowerment if a person realizes that it is actually a way of making decisions from an adult standpoint, that also takes into account the needs of their inner child.
 Learning how to unwind at the end of the day is one way of taking care of the whole being, not just the side that is functional and productive, and responsible for looking after others.
-Instead of routinely going from one hundred miles an hour by day to a screeching halt at night, some reliable unwinding activities are: trading massage, or doing self-massage or therapeutic touch, especially on the feet, practicing a gentle style of yoga, such as restorative or yin, reading a book that’s not too riveting or mentally involved, listening to some mellow music, or perhaps making your own kind of music, journaling, and last but not least, worshiping the fertility gods.
+Instead of routinely going from one hundred miles an hour by day to a screeching halt at night, some reliable unwinding activities are; trading massage, or doing self-massage, especially on the feet, practicing a gentle style of yoga, such as restorative or Yin, reading a book that’s not too riveting or mentally involved, listening to or making music, journaling, and last but not least, worshiping the fertility gods.